wenlzhang/obsidian-task-chat/docs/CHAT_MODES.md

-# Search Modes
+# Chat Modes

-Task Chat offers three search modes, each optimized for different use cases and AI usage levels.
+Task Chat offers three chat modes, each optimized for different use cases and AI usage levels.

 ## Mode Comparison